micycle1/PeasyGradients/README.md

 ## Gradients

-PeasyGradients provides methods to render 11 types of 2D gradients.
+PeasyGradients provides methods to render 10 types of 2D gradients.

-Zoom and rotation can be adjusted for most gradient types; certain gradient types offer additional parameters.
+Zoom and rotation can be adjusted for most gradient types; certain gradient types offer additional parameters — for example, the polygon gradient requires a parameter specifying the number of polygon sides.

-Screenshots and code examples for each gradient type are provided in the sub-sections below.
+Each gradient type is shown below.
 The screenshots are taken using the `LUV` colour space with `SMOOTH_STEP` interpolation, and rotation set to 0 where applicable.

 | **Linear**![](resources/gradient_type_examples/linear.png ) | **Radial**![](resources/gradient_type_examples/radial.png) |
 |:---:|:---:|